Skip to main content

 4 mentions Positive Neutral Negative

-• “The character design is cute, and the voices and messages add a charming touch.”
+• “The character design was cute, along with the voices and messages.”

-• “I really enjoy the character designs; the game mechanics are fun, and the animations are very smooth.”
+• “I like the character designs; the game mechanics are fun, and the animations are very smooth.”

 • “Character designs were alright, but not very memorable.”

-• “No real character development in her either.”
+• “There is no real character development in her either.”

 • monetization

-Reviewers express disappointment with the monetization aspect, noting that the game's advertised features feel underutilized and do not significantly enhance gameplay.
+Reviewers express disappointment with the monetization aspect, noting that the game's advertised features, particularly the 'song' elements, feel underutilized and do not significantly enhance gameplay.
 Additionally, the slow and tedious backtracking required for progression detracts from the overall experience.

-• “The monetization model feels exploitative, with constant prompts to spend money on items that should be earnable through gameplay.”
+• “The monetization system feels exploitative, with constant prompts to spend money on items that should be earnable through gameplay.”

-• “It's frustrating to see that the best content is locked behind a paywall, making it hard to enjoy the game without spending extra.”
+• “It's frustrating to see that progress is heavily gated behind paywalls, making it nearly impossible to enjoy the game without spending extra.”

 Buy Neversong